- አማርኛ (Amharic),

 - Don’t invite guests to your home.
 If someone comes to your door, keep 6 feet away from them.

-- Use disinfectants.
+- If someone is sick, clean with disinfectants.
 If you do not have any disinfectant, you can make your own.
 Mix 4 teaspoons of bleach with 1 quart of water.

-- Keep your pets away from other people.
+- Keep your pets away from people who are sick with coronavirus.

 - Make an emergency contact list.
 Include your local health department, your doctor or health center, your work, and your children’s school.
 Add any important community support or friends you may need to contact if you get sick.